-It is the responsibility of the SIART Project Management Unit (PMU) to ensure that this SS-ESMP is fully integrated into the project.
-The SS-ESMP shall form part of any bid documentation of physical works for the infrastructure investments subprojects, and it shall be the SIART PMU's responsibility to ensure that all procurement documents and contractual specifications is subject to review against this SS-ESMP and the appropriate WB standard procurement documents to ensure that all relevant safeguard measures are captured at the bid stage and in all contracts.
+- 9. It is the responsibility of the SIART Project Management Unit (PMU) to ensure that this SS-ESMP is fully integrated into the subproject in the design, construction and operational phases.
+The SS-ESMP shall form part of the bid documentation of physical works for this infrastructure investment subproject, and it shall be the SIART PMU's responsibility to ensure that all procurement documents and contractual specifications is subject to review against this SS-ESMP and the appropriate WB standard procurement documents to ensure that all relevant safeguard measures are captured at the bid stage and throughout the life of this subproject. - 10.
+In this way, the SS-ESMP will be fully integrated within the subproject so that the required measures will be fully appreciated by all responsible parties and successful implementation will be achieved.